16 comments

 For the rest of us, $7.99/m for unlimited movies and TV shows is a hard price to beat — especially when we can stream these to our TV’s, computers, iPhone’s and iPad’s.
 And with the first month free, what do you have to lose?
 Give it a try, and let us know what you watch first.

-16 Responses to “Netflix now in Canada, offers first month free”
+16 responses to “Netflix now in Canada, offers first month free”

-1. Momma O
+2. Momma O says:

 The selection isn’t bad for free, but I don’t think that I would pay $7.99 for it.
 There are very few movies and television shows from 2010 so I don’t think that I would pay anything for it.
 There might be five — might.
 Unless the selection improves it is simply recycled movies from TMN and Superchannels combined with some sitcoms from way back!